Jump to start of content

 What is the LKA Performance Standard?

-The LKA performance standard indicates the score you must meet at the end of your 5-year cycle to maintain your certification.
-While you will receive formative feedback on how you are doing along the way, including how you are performing relative to the performance standard, a summative determination is made at the end of the 5th year.
+The LKA performance standard indicates the score you must meet at the end of your 5-year cycle to maintain your certification, also referred to as the Passing Score.
+Although you will receive formative feedback on how you are doing along the way, including how you are performing relative to the current Passing Score, a summative determination is made at the end of the 5th year.

-If your score meets or exceeds the performance standard, you can continue with the LKA.
+If your score meets or exceeds the Passing Score at the end of your 5-year cycle, you can continue with the LKA.
 Failure to meet the performance standard does not result in loss of certification, however, you must pass the traditional, 10-year MOC exam the following year to remain certified.

 What happens at the end of my 5-year cycle?